 These are products that contain a high level of pure caffeine.
 While some of them are based on the synthesized substance, others are made from highly concentrated coffee bean or green tea extract.
 The most powerful ones use anhydrous caffeine, which translates into the dehydrated version of the substance.

 It means a pure molecule, no different from the natural one found in coffee and tea that has absolutely no water in it.
 They have the same effects as the powder, from raising awareness to keeping you awake, without having to go to the trouble of preparation.
 Then there are caffeine pills for training, which can raise your level of endurance and strength, increasing your overall performance while training.

 The average dose for adults is 400mg per day.
 However, given the powder, it’s quite easy to overlook this aspect.
 Moreover, when you add the level of stress each of us is subjected to daily, the risk of exceeding the recommended dosage increases exponentially.

 I know this because I ended up doing it every day, without even noticing.
-Unlike powder coffee, the tablets are delimited, in dosages of 100mg or 200mg.
+Unlike powder coffee, the tablets such as Vivarin are delimited, in dosages of 100mg or 200mg.
 This way, anybody can avoid overdosing, which is one of the main factors that can lead to addiction.
 The recommended dosage for training varies between 200mg and 400mg, depending on your weight, administrated 30 or 40 minutes before starting the workout.

 Benefits of Caffeine Tablets